ruipfcosta/carthage-workarounds/README.md

 ##Usage

-Run carthage-build from the same folder where you have your Cartfile/Carthage directory:
+Run carthage-build from the same directory where you have your Cartfile/Carthage directory:

 ```bash
 ./carthage-build.sh --dependency 'github "ruipfcosta/SwiftyWalkthrough"'